Evald Tipner

-Football
+Football club career

-Despite allegedly having offers from foreign clubs, Evald Tipner played for Tallinna Sport his whole career, throughout which he was crowned Estonian champion 8 times.
-Tipner also lifted the first ever Estonian Cup, after beating TJK in the 1938 final.
-Tipner was mainly a goalkeeper, but he also played in his club as a striker.
-He was a good penalty taker as well.
+Despite reportedly having offers from foreign professional clubs, Evald Tipner played for Tallinna Sport his whole career, throughout which he was crowned Estonian champion eight times.
+Tipner also lifted the first-ever Estonian Cup, after beating TJK in the 1938 final.
+Despite being a goalkeeper, he often took penalties for Sport as well, scoring four in Meistriliiga from 1930 to 1935.
+Since 1936, Tipner occasionally also played as a striker and scored his first hat-trick on 1 October 1936 against TJK.
+He scored seven goals in the following 1937–38 season and in total scored 19 goals in the Estonian top division.

 After his death on 18 July 1947, Estonian newspaper Noorte Hääl remembered Evald Tipner in the following tribute (translated from Estonian to English):